| 3 min

 - Understanding of ROI movement / Seasonally & Monthly

 Active Insights is a great tool to know WHO your competitors are, putting a face to the name is a very useful way to keep an eye on how you rank against these individual companies.

 The simple fact remains that there is a zen like balance to the quality in your adverts vs. bid management.

-Just remember, Google Adwords doesn’t just have to be used to increase immediate purchases, it can be used to create a boost in brand awareness.
+Just remember, Google Ads doesn’t just have to be used to increase immediate purchases, it can be used to create a boost in brand awareness.
 I have used it before to increase awareness for all sorts of events, services or promotions that are running up to delivery.
 It’s proved its worth in cheap traffic for a temporary investment – This is where understanding if your website has a good user-friendly experience will improve your chances of getting the potential customers on your side of the fence over your competitors.